coffee-fueled-dev/very-coffee/packages/internally-consistent-agents/architecture/obp-calculus/_formal-definitions.md

 \tau \sim P_{\mathsf{stoch}}(x_O),
 $$

-and advances the workflow to the resulting endpoint state $x_O' = \tau(T)$.
+and advances the workflow to the resulting endpoint state $x_O' = \tau(T$.
 All remaining components of the OBP calculus, including the definition of actions, evaluation semantics, and the categorical and operadic interpretations, remain unchanged.

 ### Port Structure of Offers